Our Flat Fee Divorce Mediation service is for couples needing professional help with negotiating a fair agreement.

 How do we get started?

-Contact us to schedule a free introductory phone call with attorney/mediator Michael Cotugno to discuss your situation and to see our services are a good fit for you.
+Contact us to schedule a free 20-30 minute consultation call with attorney/mediator Michael Cotugno to discuss your situation, answer your questions, and discuss your options.